meh/ruby-threadpool/README.md

 for no apparent reason, for example used a sleep of 0.01 seconds to then check for readiness and stuff like this.

-This implementation uses `IO.select` instead, there is no timed sleep, it just only stays there waiting for input, which will then come from a `#wake_up` call that writes on a pipe.
+This implementation uses `IO.select` instead, there is no timed sleep, it just stays there waiting for input, which will then come from a `#wake_up` call that writes on a pipe.

 `IO.select` should be present everywhere so this should be cross-platform and doesn't waste